ese-detkin-lab/ese5190-2022-lab2-into-the-void-star/README.md

 ![](assets/3-7.jpg)

 In this time diagram, the `clock` here has a larger time interval representing the time used for sending one bit to WS2812.

+## Hello Blinkenlight

+In the final part of lab 2A, we present a new interactive WS2812 program enabled by PIO for LED and USB Serial input and output.

+The main idea of this program is to creating an interactive interface through the terminal, waiting for users to input the RGB color in hex form they are going to put on the WS2812 LED light.
+After checking the input is valid for a color input, this program would transfer the RGB form input data to GRB order using bitwise operation.
+Then, the GRB ordered data could be transmitted to WS2812 through PIO to finally light the LED up in the assigning color.
+If the user does not input the color data within the time limit of 4 seconds, the program would use USB Serial output to display a message to the terminal.
+Also, if the user's input is not valid, for example, containing characters except the 16 hexadecimal digits, the program would also reminder the user to re-input a valid color data.